penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 ---
 layout: post
 section-type: post
-title: Recovering plaintexts with Padding Oracle Attacks :crystal_ball:
+title: Recovering plaintexts with Padding Oracle Attacks 🔮
 category: tech
-tags: [ 'redteam', 'crypto' ]
+tags: [ 'crypto', 'redteam' ]
 ---
 [Last time]({% post_url 2017-05-21-length-extention-attack %}) we saw how to forge a valid signature by knowing a signed message, its authentic signature and the length of the key that was used to sign it.